bredamatt/cardano-notes/revealjs/mattia/governance.md

 6. Sustainability
 7. Liveness

-## Suffrage
+## 1. Suffrage

 *"The right to participate
 in decision making procedures."*

-Can be established for a blockchain governance system various ways:
+Rights provied in various ways:

 - mining based (hashing power)
 - token based (token owenership)
 - identity based (identity verification)

-## Pareto Efficiency
+## 2. Pareto Efficiency

-*"A blockchain governance system is Pareto efficient if whenever a decision-making process is held, alternative X cannot win if there exists another alternative Y that is preferred by at least one participant and no participant prefers X over Y."*
+*"A blockchain governance system is Pareto efficient if whenever a decision-making process is held, alternative X cannot win if there exists another alternative Y that is preferred by at least one participant, and no participant prefers X over Y."*

 Think of this as the outcome of a voting process being the "best" possible outcome of the set of outcomes that could occur.

-## Confidentiality
+## 3. Confidentiality

 - Type 1: "Secrecy":